mark-mcdermott/drivetracks-wip-nuxt3/README.md

 </template>
 ```
 - `rm app.vue`
-- `npm run dev` -> Should be a decent looking homepage now
+- `npm run dev` -> Should be a decent looking homepage now in Inter font with a h1, some body copy and two buttons
 - `^ + c`

 ### Components Specs